-The objective set by government for wildlife and biodiversity at the landscape level is, without unduly reducing the supply of timber from British Columbia's forests and to the extent practicable, to design areas on which timber harvesting is to be carried out that resemble, both spatially and temporally, the patterns of natural disturbance that occur within the landscape.
+The objective set by government for wildlife and biodiversity at the landscape level is, to the extent practicable, to design areas on which timber harvesting is to be carried out that resemble, both spatially and temporally, the patterns of natural disturbance that occur within the landscape.

-Applicable FDUs: #1-Kamloops, #2-Merritt, #3-Okanagan, #4-TFL 49, #5-Arrow, #6-Boundary Source of Objective: KBHLPO Objective 4 i. community watersheds;
+Applicable FDUs: #1-Kamloops, #2-Merritt, #3-Okanagan, #4-TFL 49, #5-Arrow, #6-Boundary Source of Objective: KBHLPO Objective 4 ii. visually sensitive areas to be defined and determined by the District Manager, Ministry of Forests (MOF), within known scenic areas as identified in objective 9;

-To provide for more cost-effective timber harvesting based on section 68(4) of the Operational Planning Regulation (OPR), establish the green-up height as 2.5 metres for areas adequately stocked and 3.0 metres for areas not adequately stocked, based on the criteria in the regulations, except in:
+To provide for more cost-effective timber harvesting based on section 68(4) of the Operational Planning Regulation (OPR), establish the green-up height as 2.5 metres for areas adequately stocked and 3.0 metres for areas not adequately stocked, based on the criteria in the regulations, except in: i. community watersheds;